ibm-cloud-docs/activity-tracker/iam_tutorial_1.md

 2. To work with the command-line, you must install the {{site.data.keyword.cloud_notm}} CLI.
 For more information, see [Installing the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-ibmcloud-cli#ibmcloud-cli).

 3. You need an {{site.data.keyword.at_full_notm}} instance provisioned in Frankfurt with a 7-day, 14-day, or 30-day plan.
+[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-provision).

 4. Your user ID must have assigned an IAM policy to work in the {{site.data.keyword.cloud_notm}} with {{site.data.keyword.at_full_notm}} service.
 [Learn more](/docs/iam?topic=iam-iammanidaccser#access_to_resources).